ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 devices are deployed.
 In those environments, it is possible for a trusted actor, intermediary between the Attester and the Verifier, to validate the original signature(s) and apply its own afterwards.

-The ability to add signature blocks to the evidence after the original generation by the Attester leads to the unfortunate situation where signature blocks can also be removed without leaving any trace.
+The ability to add signature blocks to the Evidence after the original generation by the Attester leads to the unfortunate situation where signature blocks can also be removed without leaving any trace.
 Therefore, the signature blocks can be deemed as "detachable" or "stapled".

-Manipulation of the evidence after it was generated can lead to undesired outcomes at the Verifier.
+Manipulation of the Evidence after it was generated can lead to undesired outcomes at the Verifier.

-Therefore, Verifiers MUST be designed to accept evidence based on their appraisal policies, regardless of the presence or absence of certain signature(s).
+Therefore, Verifiers MUST be designed to accept Evidence based on their appraisal policies, regardless of the presence or absence of certain signature(s).
 Consequently, Verifiers MUST NOT make any inferences based on a missing signature, as the signature could have been removed in transit.

 This specification provides the transaction attribute "ak-spki" to effectively bind the content with the signature blocks that were generated by the Attester.
-When this attribute is provided, it reports the SPKI of one of the attestation keys used by the Attester to produce the evidence.
+When this attribute is provided, it reports the SPKI of one of the attestation keys used by the Attester to produce the Evidence.
 This attribute is repeated for each of the attestation keys used by the Attester.

 ## Privacy {#sec-cons-privacy}